 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-For families who may not have the funds saved or available to pay for a funeral, it can be difficult to afford the financial aspects of a funeral.
-Some individuals may even consider taking out a funeral loan in order to pay for the funeral.
+For families who may not have the funds saved or available to pay for a funeral, it can be difficult to afford the financial aspects of observing a loved one’s death.
+Some individuals may even consider taking out a funeral loan in order to pay for a service, though there are some downsides to doing so.
 Here’s what to consider before going that route.

-That average does not include additional common expenses such as cemetery fees, monument or marker costs, flowers or other ornamental pieces for the viewing, or running an obituary in the paper or online.
+That average does not include additional common expenses like cemetery fees, monument or marker costs, flowers or other ornamental pieces for the viewing or running an obituary in the paper or online.

 The total breakdown of expenses for a funeral that the association lists include: